alimaryam10/PhilMoralPsych-Lab-Resources/docs/index.md

 # 🔮 Philosophical Moral Psychology Lab Resources

-**Welcome to the Philosophical Moral Psychology Lab's Resource Hub!**
+**Welcome to the Philosophical Moral Psychology Lab's Experiment Setup Guide!**

 > 🌟 **Quick Start**: Setting up a Qualtrics study?
-Head straight to our [Getting Started Guide](https://alimaryam10.github.io/PhilMoralPsych-Lab-Resources/getting-started/) in the tab on the left for everything you need!
+Head straight to [Getting Started](https://alimaryam10.github.io/PhilMoralPsych-Lab-Resources/getting-started/) in the tab on the left for everything you need!

 ---